 There is a one-year waiting period to participate in the pension plan.
 After the employee enrolls in the plan, RFCUNY contributes 8% of the employee's earnings (as defined in the Plan), and 10% of the employee's earnings from seven years of service and thereafter.
 The employer contribution for each year is allocated to the plan in a lump sum as soon as practicable after the final payroll for that year.
 Employees are vested in their employer contributions after three years of service.
 (The one-year waiting period counts toward this vesting requirement.)
 No employee contributions are required.
 Effective July 1, 2020 Tier IV participants who are vested will have nonelective vested contributions remitted to the Plan each payroll period.

-All employees, regardless of employment status, may contribute to RFCUNY’s Group Supplemental Retirement Annuity (GSRA) program.
+All employees of the Research Foundation who receive compensation reportable on an IRS Form W-2 are eligible to participate in the Plan, as long as the employee contributes a minimum of $200 per year.
+Two exceptions are non-resident aliens who receive no U.S.-based income from RF CUNY and student employees, who are not eligible to participate in the Plan.
 This plan, administered through TIAA, allows employees to have a percentage of their pre-tax income withheld for retirement.
 GSRA deductions usually begin on the payroll on or after receipt of the Salary Reduction Agreement form.
 Contributions to a GSRA are not retroactive.
 RFCUNY does not make any contributions to the GSRA.

 Changes in the amount of an employee's contributions of pre-tax income to their GSRA plan may be made during the annual Open Enrollment period and once a year outside of the Open Enrollment period.
 If an employee currently participants in the GSRA program and does not wish to change the amount of their contribution to the plan in subsequent years, no action is necessary.
 If an employee is not a participant of the GSRA program or is a participant and wishes to change the amount of their contribution to the plan, the employee must complete and submit a Salary Reduction Agreement form to the campus benefits coordinator.